View All

 3. Management of the Supply Chain

-The unchangeable ledger of blockchain makes it ideally suited to activities like real-time tracking of commodities as they travel and change hands across the supply chain.
-Using a blockchain provides enterprises carrying these items with various possibilities.
+The unchangeable ledger of blockchain makes it ideally suited for blockchain applications such as real-time tracking of commodities as they move through the supply chain.
+By leveraging blockchain, enterprises involved in transporting goods can explore various possibilities to enhance efficiency and transparency.

 4. Protection of Copyright and royalties